halfpintutopia/magic-forest-trail/README.md

 [View the live project here.](https://halfpintutopia.github.io/magic-forest-trail/)

-The website has been created solely for the course, but inpsired by an actual hiking trail based in Braunwald, Glarus-Süd in the North East of Switzerland.
+The website is a fan website and has been created solely for the course, but inpsired by an actual hiking trail based in Braunwald, Glarus-Süd in the North East of Switzerland.
 "Zwerg Bartli", a moutain dwelling drawf, is an affectionately well know character in this area.
 A fictitious character made famous by a children's book.
-The idea of the website came about, when a colleague, Hermina, enthused about the trail and taking her children to it.
-She is very motivated in breathing a new breath of life into this attraction and wanted and I thought it would be a win-win to provide a basic website to get her personal project started.

 ![GitHub forks](https://img.shields.io/github/forks/halfpintutopia/magic-forest-trail?style=social)
 ![W3C Validation](https://img.shields.io/w3c-validation/html?style=social&targetUrl=https%3A%2F%2Fhalfpintutopia.github.io%2Fmagic-forest-trail%2F)